-We spent about 3 hours slowly making our way around the 11 mile trail but honestly this could quite easily have been doubled though the weather was not always on our side and we were quite grateful for having the car for shelter on several occasions.
+We spent about 3 hours slowly making our way around the 11-mile trail but honestly, this could quite easily have been doubled though the weather was not always on our side and we were quite grateful for having the car for shelter on several occasions.

 Cades Cove Buildings

-One of the really cool features of this loop are the variety of old, derelict buildings that are still standing at various spots.
+One of the really cool features of this loop is the variety of old, derelict buildings that are still standing at various spots.
 There is so much history dating back to the early 19th century in this part of the Smokies.
 Here are a few of the structures and buildings worth exploring.

 John Oliver Place is the first building you will come across on your tour of Cades Cove.
-Accessible via a 10 minute walk from the scenic loop road, Oliver constructed this ‘honeymoon house’ in 1818.
+Accessible via a 10-minute walk from the scenic loop road, Oliver constructed this ‘honeymoon house’ in 1818.
 It’s really cool to walk up to and inside Oliver’s Place.
 Standing inside a wooden shack and staring at the old wooden doors and windows, contemplating people living here really makes you realize how times have changed over the years.

 Primitive Baptist Church and Missionary Baptist Church are both popular attractions along the route emphasizing the role religion has played here since Oliver introduced the Baptist denomination to Cades Cove in 1825.
-The Methodist Church also dates back to the early 19th Century but the building you see today was re-constructed in 1902.
+The Methodist Church also dates back to the early 19th Century but the building you see today was reconstructed in 1902.